drduh/PC-Engines-APU-Router-Guide/README.md

 To confirm the firewall is configured correctly, run a port scan from an external host or over the Tor network using [haad/proxychains](https://github.com/haad/proxychains):

-    $ nmap -v -A -T4 xxx.xxx.xxx.xxx -Pn
+    $ nmap -v -A -T4 1.2.3.4 -Pn

 Pay attention to [Debian security advisories](https://lists.debian.org/debian-security-announce/recent) or [OpenBSD errata](https://www.openbsd.org/errata.html).

-Log in to `apt-get update && apt-get upgrade` periodically - or configure [unattended upgrades](https://wiki.debian.org/UnattendedUpgrades).
+Run `apt-get update && apt-get upgrade` periodically, or configure [unattended upgrades](https://wiki.debian.org/UnattendedUpgrades).

-So long as no ports/services are exposed to the Internet interface, the risk of compromise is minimal.
+So long as no ports/services are exposed to the Internet interface, the risk of remote compromise is minimal.
 Nevertheless, it's good practice to occassionally check running processes (`ps -A`), open network connections (`sudo lsof -Pni` or `doas fstat | grep net` on OpenBSD) and remote access (`w` and `last`), as well as any suspicious files in `/tmp` and elsewhere.

 Also see [Debian SSD Optimizations](https://wiki.debian.org/SSDOptimization)